 See maps page for information on these maps:

-Walking maps at 1:12,500 –Thirteen maps cover the northern coastal area (Minehead to Bude), nine maps cover South Hams coast (Plymouth to Brixham) and seven maps cover East Devon/West Dorset coast (Exmouth to Bridport).
+Walking maps at 1:12,500 – Fourteen maps cover the northern coastal area (Watchet to Bude), nine maps cover South Hams coast (Plymouth to Brixham) and fourteen maps cover East Devon/Dorset coast (Exeter to Studland).
 In some places there are additional choices such as Lynton & Lynmouth with surroundings either east or west.
 For long distance path walkers there are two Coast Path maps covering Minehead to Westward Ho!
 The coast is covered in strips with detail taken from the main maps but shrunk to 1:15,000.